 This app is for all the basketball lovers out there.
 Whether you play professional, or just enjoy watching, this app is for you.
-NBA 2015-2016 is the league’s dedicated app which comes loaded with a wealth of resources around the 2015-2016 basketball season.
-Live scores, game schedules, recap videos, team rosters and statistics, as well as customizable game notifications, are all provided by NBA 2015-2016.
+NBA 2015-2016 is the league’s dedicated app that comes loaded with a wealth of resources around the 2015-2016 basketball season.
+Live scores, game schedules, recap videos, team rosters, and statistics, as well as customizable game notifications, are all provided by NBA 2015-2016.

 6. Apps for Dating

 This one is for people who are looking for the right one or the ‘right now’.
 It is never easy to find the right people to spend your life with, but thanks to the internet, almost every (date-able) person in your locality is now literally just a ‘buzz’ away.

 Business Idea: If you run a bar or nightclub, you could host a singles night a use your app as a ‘directory’ of local singles.
 Users could list themselves on a special section with photos and information about them.
 You could even set up a deal where people in the directory get two-for-one drinks with your loyalty scheme!

 Here are the top 3 dating apps we recommend that you try.